 Image

 To learn more about qualifying as a solicitor through the SQE, visit our SQE section as well as our section on how to prepare for the SQE assessments.

-Want to apply for a law conversion course?
+How do I apply for a law conversion course?

-Use our course finder to find out more information about the different courses that you can apply for through LawCAB
+Use our course finder to find out more information about the different courses that you can apply for through LawCAB.

+Image